lohedges/slsm/README.md

 [![Build Status](https://travis-ci.org/lohedges/slsm.svg?branch=master)](https://travis-ci.org/lohedges/slsm)

 ## About
-LibSLSM in a small C++ library that forms an accompaniment to the paper [Stochastic level-set method for shape optimisation](https://arxiv.org).
+LibSLSM is a small C++ library that forms an accompaniment to the paper [Stochastic level-set method for shape optimisation](https://arxiv.org).
 The library provides a simple set of building blocks for implementing the method.
 Various example codes illustrate how to make make use of the